voxeet/voxeet-uxkit-android/README.md

 The current logic-only (no UI) sdk is available as well: [public-sdk](https://github.com/voxeet/android-sdk)

+## Future Migration upcoming changes

+ - User accross the SDK will be replaced to Participant
+ - ConferenceService's creation/join methods will be updated with new method signature

+## Migrating from 2.0.X (<.73) to 2.0.73+

+ - reimport every Voxeet's classes (com.voxeet.sdk.core.X changed to com.voxeet.sdk.X)
+ - ConferenceService's call promises no longer return XYZEvent but only XYZ classes
+ - getConferenceUsers() are now getUsers()

 ## Migrating from 1.X to 2.X

  - Classes only moved